jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # Nightmare
 *Set: Legacy*

-Q: If I have Nightmare on the board and stun an opponent
+Q: If I have Nightmare on the board and stun an opposing character in combat, are the -1/-1 counters removed from that character at the time the stun occurs?

+A: No. The act of stunning does not remove -1/-1 counters from opposing characters if Nightmare is on the board.

+^Source: ^Discord ^Post

 # [Nikki](http://vs.tcgbrowser.com/images/cards/big/GAL-011.jpg)
 *Set: Galactic Guardians*